 Which strength training exercise will force your body to build the most muscle?

 And what if you only have 30 minutes a day to work out?

 Which is better for building muscle, doing curls, or deadlifting?

 If you could only do one exercise, which one should you choose?

 My vote is for the deadlift.

-The squat is a great overall body exercise, but is difficult to master, especially if you have knee problems.
+The squat is a great overall body exercise but is challenging to master, especially if you have knee problems.

-The deadlift is also a complicated lift to do it right, but can be performed by people, even in their 80s and 90s.
+The deadlift is also a complex lift, but exercisers can do it even in their 80s and beyond.

 Why Do Bodybuilders Squat and Deadlift?

 Who is more obsessed with losing body fat than bodybuilders?